 I am strongly informed by Psychosynthesis, Acceptance and Commitment Therapy (ACT), Focusing, and Jungian depth psychotherapy.
 I value social justice and anti-oppressive practice in my work, including healing the personal and collective harms caused by white supremacy, patriarchy, ableism, heterosexism, and transphobia.
 I am affirming of Pagan and Polytheistic people, LGBTQ people, polyamorous people, and kink-identified people.

-The goal of therapy is to increase your capacity to experience your life fully and move toward your goals.
+Therapy with me can increase your capacity to experience life fully and move toward your goals.
 Happiness often results from this, but it is important to understand that our work involves making space for pain and discomfort.
-You will not always “feel better” during or after a session, but on the whole you should notice greater ease and flexibility.
+You will not always “feel better” during or after a session.
+On the whole, however, you should find yourself experiencing greater ease and flexibility.
 If after three months there is not even the subtlest shift, please address it with me.

 Here are some of the concepts I use in my work, including some of the strategies I employ in therapy: